Specialists in concussion and traumatic brain injury

-Team approach – Under the medical direction of physical medicine and rehabilitation specialist Julie Wilson, MD, the team of specialists from the Neuropsychology Service evaluate deficits and recovery after TBI.
+Team approach – Under the direction of a physical medicine and rehabilitation physician, the team of specialists from the Neuropsychology Service evaluate deficits and recovery after TBI.
 Other members of the multidisciplinary team include a certified neurological nurse, rehabilitation therapies (physical, occupational and speech therapy) and behavioral medicine to address depression, anxiety and psychological effects of TBI.

 Dedicated care coordinator – A program coordinator provides support and education, and helps patients navigate through follow-up care.

 Evidence-based approach to treatment – Applied research aimed at identifying factors that enhance clinical outcomes after head injury is a key part of the Concussion and Brain Injury Clinic.
 For example, ProHealth Waukesha Memorial Hospital has been home to a nationally respected clinical research program studying the effects of concussion.

 Access to innovative diagnostics and treatments – Experts in the TBI clinic are among national leaders in brain injury research and direct several applied clinical research trials locally for concussion and TBI patients.

 Where can I find out more?

 - ProHealth Care's Outpatient Brain Injury Clinic is leading an educational initiative to help coaches prevent, recognize and manage concussion in their players, as well as educate their athletes and families about sports-related concussions.
 Because players react to the same injury in different ways, brain injuries need to be treated individually.
 To arrange for a qualified health care provider to speak to your group, please call 262-928-2351.

 - For more information about the clinic or to refer a patient, call 262-928-8200.

 - A traumatic or acquired brain injury is a broad term that describes a vast array of injuries that occur to the brain.